vladoshub/xr-gate/README.md

 **FOR INSTALL AND USE GO TO "Quick start"**

-## Half-Life: Alyx on HX370 with XREAL Ultra
+## Half-Life Alyx on HX370 with XREAL Ultra

 <p align="center">